 Disputing a Debt

-If a debt collector contacts you about a debt that you do not owe, that is for the wrong amount, that is for a debt you already paid, or that you want more information about, it is important that you respond as soon as possible in writing to dispute the debt.
-If you don’t, the debt collector may keep trying to collect the debt from you and may even end up suing you for payment.
+It is important that you respond as soon as possible if a debt collector contacts you about a debt that you do not owe, that is for the wrong amount, that is for a debt you already paid, or that you want more information about.
+Make sure you respond in writing to dispute the debt.
+If you don't, the debt collector may keep trying to collect the debt from you and may even end up suing you for payment.

-Within five days of a debt collector’s first contact with you, it must send you a written notice, called a “validation notice,” that tells you (1) the amount it thinks you owe, (2) the name of the creditor, and (3) how to dispute the debt in writing.
-Don’t give a debt collector any personal or financial information until it sends you this validation notice—it may be a scam collector.
+Within five days after a debt collector first contacts you, it must send you a written notice, called a "validation notice," that tells you (1) the amount it thinks you owe, (2) the name of the creditor, and (3) how to dispute the debt in writing.
+Don't give a debt collector any personal or financial information until it sends you this validation notice—it may be a scam.

-You should dispute a debt in writing within 30 days of your first contact with the debt collector.
+Make sure you dispute the debt in writing within 30 days of when the debt collector first contacted you.
 If you do so, the debt collector must stop trying to collect the debt until it can show you verification of the debt.
 You should dispute a debt in writing if:

 - You do not owe the debt;